raspberrypilearning/encoded-art/en/step_3.md

 **Add** in the code for each of your shape functions so that the drawing or image will appear when the function is **called**.

-In the [make a face project](https://projects.raspberrypi.org/en/projects/make-a-face/0){:target="_blank"} you learnt how to use a group of geometric shapes to create some fun faces.
+In the [Make a face project](https://projects.raspberrypi.org/en/projects/make-a-face/0){:target="_blank"}, you learnt how to use a group of geometric shapes to create some fun faces.
 You can use your skills from that project to help you draw your images.

 ### Shapes